yeasir01/responsive-portfolio/README.md

 ## Responsive Portfolio
-Modified the simple 3 page portfolio site previously build using html/css & added bootstrap to make this site scale on a variety of differnt screens.
-All code has been validated with zero errors.
+Modified the simple 3 page portfolio site previously build using basic HTML/CSS & applied the bootstrap framework to make this site scale on a variety of different screen sizes.
+All code has been validated using W3C's online validator.

 ### Technology Used
-- html 5
+- HTML
-- css 3
+- CSS
-- bootstrap 4.4
+- Bootstrap 4.4

 ### Platform
-- browser based website.
+- Most web browsers

 ### Responsive
-- yes
+- Yes

 ### Project Version
 - 2